JoleneKearse/fem-stats-preview-card-component/README.md

 Here's the provided design files:
 ![The Figma file's screenshots including desktop & mobile](screenshots/figma-designs.png)

-And, tada 🪄, my solution - also in desktop, active states and mobile views:
+And, tada 🪄, my solution - also in desktop and mobile views:
 ![My solution screenshots of desktop and mobile views](screenshots/screenshots.png)

 ### Links 🔗